apurugganan/AJ-PURUGGANAN-IS24-full-stack-competition-req97073/README.md

 ## Features of Application
 I.
-1. landing page has list of all products within IMB with relevent inofrmation:
+1. Landing page has list of all products within IMB with relevent inofrmation:
     - Product Number
     - Product Name
     - Scrum Master